How to Modify a Powder Scale for Specific Gravity Testing

 How to Use a Powder Scale

 You can find both electronic and beam-type powder scales for sale.
-The beam-type RCBS Model 505, available through Amazon, is highly recommended and inexpensive.
-(We’ll use the beam-type scale as our example).
+The beam-type scale is highly recommended and inexpensive.
+We’ll use it as our example.
 Powder scales uses “grains” as a unit of measure.
 One carat equals 0.324 grains.